 The Sacrament of Penance and Reconciliation includes the following:

-On Fridays during Lent at 7:00 pm, we will have Stations of the Cross, in the Church.
+On Fridays during Lent at 7:00 pm, we will have Stations of the Cross in the Church.
+For Fridays during Lent that coincide with First Friday Adoration, Adoration of the Blessed Sacrament will be held following Stations of the Cross until 9:00 pm.

 Everyone is invited to come to the Knights of Columbus Fish Fry, starting March 7, for all the Fridays in Lent.
 Come to dinner and stay for Stations of the Cross.
 Serving hours are from 5:00-6:45 pm.
 Dine-in and Carryout options are available.